kubev2v/forklift-ui/README.md

 ### Import paths

 TypeScript is configured to allow importing modules by their absolute path.
-The prefix `@app` is an alias for the main src/app directory.
+The prefix `@app/` is an alias for the main `src/app/` directory.

 For example: